wasp-lang/wasp/web/blog/2023-07-17-how-we-built-gpt-web-app-generator.md

 We started this as an experiment, to see how well we could use GPT to generate full-stack web apps in [Wasp](https://wasp-lang.dev/), the open-source JS web app framework that we are developing.
 Since we launched, we had more than 3000 apps generated in just a couple of days!

+<ImgWithCaption
+  source="img/gpt-wasp/how-it-works.gif"
+  caption="1.
+Describe your app 2.
+Pick the color 3.
+Generate your app 🚀"
+/>

 Check out [this blog post](https://wasp-lang.dev/blog/2023/07/10/gpt-web-app-generator) to see GPT Web App Generator in action, including a one-minute demo video, few example apps, and learn a bit more about our plans for the future.
 Or, try it out yourself at https://magic-app-generator.wasp-lang.dev/ !

-In this blog post, we are going to explore the technical side of creating the GPT Web App Generator: techniques we used, how we engineered our prompts, challenges we encountered, and choices we made!
+In this blog post, **we are going to explore the technical side of creating the GPT Web App Generator**: techniques we used, how we engineered our prompts, challenges we encountered, and choices we made!
 (Note from here on we will just refer to it as the “Generator”, or “code agent” when talking about the backend)

 Also, all the code behind the Generator is open source: [web app](https://github.com/wasp-lang/wasp/blob/737ab428edf38f245cd9f8db60b637b723352e55/wasp-ai), [GPT code agent](https://github.com/wasp-lang/wasp/blob/737ab428edf38f245cd9f8db60b637b723352e55/waspc/src/Wasp/AI).

-## How well does it work?
+## How well does it work 🤔?

 First, let’s quickly explain what we ended up with and how it performs.